Titanyl sulfate

-Titanyl sulfate is the inorganic compound with the formula TiOSO_{4}.
+Titanyl sulfate is the inorganic compound with the formula TiOSO4.
 It is a white salt that forms by treatment of titanium dioxide with sulfuric acid, either directly or indirectly.
 It hydrolyzes to a gel of hydrated titanium dioxide.
 Characteristic of most titanium(IV) compounds with oxygen-containing ligands, the species also includes oxo ligands.

 Preparation

 A number of methods provide titanium(IV) sulfates.
 One approach begins with K2TiO(C2O4)2*2H2O, which can be obtained from hydrous titanium(IV) oxides.
 This salt is treated with hot aqueous sulfuric acid to degrade the oxalate: